kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 In HTTP/3, SETTINGS may arrive after the first request even if they are sent first.
-In order to avoid the server incorrectly choosing a priority scheme in HTTP/3, the client SHOULD only send priority information via its most preferred scheme until it knows what is supported by the server.
-The client may also delay sending priority information until after it knows what the server supports.
+In order to avoid the server incorrectly choosing a priority scheme in HTTP/3, the client SHOULD only send priority information prior to receiving the server's SETTINGS if it only offers a single scheme.
+If it offers multiple schemes, the client SHOULD delay sending priority information until after it knows what the server supports, or risk the server choosing a sub-optimal scheme.

 ## The SETTINGS_PRIORITIES SETTINGS Parameter